developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Bug Reporting Configuration - Send Via Email Detail

-This Managed Configuration group allows an Administrator using an EMM to configure whether copies of generated Bug Reports will be automatically emailed and, if so, the details of the email that should be sent.
+This Managed Configuration group allows an Administrator using an EMM to configure whether copies of generated Bug Reports is automatically emailed and, if so, the details of the email that should be sent.

 #### Bug Reporting Configuration - Send Via Email Detail State